It’s NOT About Being Ready 4 Weeks Out; It’s About Being Ready On Contest Day!

 The soft glutes issue can be a tricky one at this stage in the game.
 Most women aren’t going to have cut and striated glutes.
 If you do, hats off to you!
 That’s awesome.
 That means you did your off-season training well and built strong and well-developed glutes.

 You’d be shocked at what doing a lot of walking lunges will do for the glutes.
-Kick up the cardio and change it up.
+Kick-up the cardio and change it up.
 Get on the stepmill for more glutes activation and don’t forget the elliptical for leaning the lower body.

 My Legs Aren’t Hard Enough (Shredded Quads Are Built Through A Process)

 You can actually shape those puppies up in the next 4 weeks.
 No problem!
 Oh, and there’s another little trick you can implement the day before and the day of your show to get those legs looking nice and ripped.
 However, that’s my highly-guarded secret I whisper in my clients’ ears during peak week.
+I actually reveal that little nugget in my Figure Competition Secrets Program.

 My Lower Belly Has A Pooch (Welcome Estrogen)